Addressing Your Privacy Concerns

 (e) Marketing & Communications

-(b)Asking you to complete a survey Communications customers use our hotel and develop our offering).
+(d) Marketing & Communications (to keep our records up to date, study how customers use our hotel and develop our offering).

-To enable you to take part in a prize (a) Identity (a) Performance a contract with you
+To enable you to take part in a prize draw or competition (a) Identity (a) Performance a contract with you

 (e) Marketing & Communications.